Syndesmotic Level | Stability Determines Treatment | Ring Injury Concept

 Ankle is an osseoligamentous ring.
 Isolated malleolar fractures rare - always look for second lesion (deltoid rupture, syndesmosis injury, proximal fibula fracture).

-Stress radiographs critical for Weber B. If medial clear space greater than 4.5mm on gravity or external rotation stress = unstable = surgical.
+Stress radiographs critical for Weber B. If medial clear space exceeds 4mm on the mortise view, or exceeds the superior clear space, on gravity or external rotation stress = unstable = surgical.

 Weber = fibula level (A/B/C).
 Lauge-Hansen = mechanism (SER, SAD, PER, PAB).
 Both useful but Weber guides treatment.